Cycle complex over the projective line minus three points : toward multiple zeta values cycles: Construction of algebraic cycles

-\item The restriction of $\ol{\Lc_W}$ (resp. $\ol{\Lcu}$) to the fiber $t=0$ (resp. $t=1$) is empty. \item The cycle $\Lc_W$ (resp. $\Lcu_W$) satisfies the equation \eqref{ED-Lc} (resp \eqref{ED-Lcu}) in $\Nc$ and the same holds for its extension $\ol{\Lc_W}$ (resp. $\ol{\Lcu_W}$) to $\Nge{\A^1}{\bullet}$. \end{itemize} \end{thm}
+\item The restriction of $\ol{\Lc_W}$ (resp. $\ol{\Lcu}$) to the fiber $x=0$ (resp. $x=1$) is empty. \item The cycle $\Lc_W$ (resp. $\Lcu_W$) satisfies the equation \eqref{ED-Lc} (resp \eqref{ED-Lcu}) in $\Nc$ and the same holds for its extension $\ol{\Lc_W}$ (resp. $\ol{\Lcu_W}$) to $\Nge{\A^1}{\bullet}$. \end{itemize} \end{thm}

-The rest of the section is essentially devoted into proving the above theorem.
-Let $\AL$ and $\ALu$ denote the R.H.S of \eqref{ED-Lc} and \eqref{ED-Lcu} respectively.
-The proof works by induction and will be developed as follows \begin{itemize} \item Reviewing the cycles $\Lc_{01}$ and $\Lcu_{01}$ presented in subsection \ref{subs:poly} in order to show that they gives the desired cycles for $W=01$. \item Proving that $\AL$ and $\ALu$ have differential $0$ in $\Nc$.
-This has essentially been proved in Proposition \ref{dALdALu0}. \item Extending $\AL$ and $\ALu$ to $\A^1$ and proving in Lemma \ref{d(EDLA)} that the differential stay $0$ in $\Nc[\A^1]$. \item Finally constructing $\Lc_W$ and $\Lcu_W$ by pull-back by the multiplication and pull-back by the twisted multiplication at Lemma \ref{buildLc}. \item Proving that the pull-back by the (twisted) multiplication preserves the equidimensionality property and has empty fiber at $t=0$ (resp. $t=1$) was done at Proposition \ref{multequi}. \item Showing that $\Lc_W$ and $\Lcu_W$ satisfy the expected differential equations follows from the homotopy property of the (twisted) multiplication given in Proposition \ref{multhomo}. \end{itemize} \begin{proof} We initiate the induction with the only Lyndon word of length $2$: $W=01$. \begin{exm} In Section \ref{subs:poly}, we have already considered the product
+The remainder of this section is devoted to proving the above theorem.
+Let $\AL$ and $\ALu$ denote the right-hand side of \eqref{ED-Lc} and \eqref{ED-Lcu} respectively.
+The proof works by induction, and will be developed by the following steps: \begin{itemize} \item Reviewing the cycles $\Lc_{01}$ and $\Lcu_{01}$ presented in subsection \ref{subs:poly} in order to show that they give the desired cycles for $W=01$. \item Proving that $\AL$ and $\ALu$ have differential $0$ in $\Nc$.
+This was essentially proved in Proposition \ref{dALdALu0}. \item Extending $\AL$ and $\ALu$ to $\A^1$ and proving in Lemma \ref{d(EDLA)} that the differential stays $0$ in $\Nc[\A^1]$. \item Constructing $\Lc_W$ and $\Lcu_W$ by pull-back by the multiplication and pull-back by the twisted multiplication in Lemma \ref{buildLc}. \item Proving that the pull-back by the (twisted) multiplication preserves the equidimensionality property and has empty fiber at $x=0$ (resp. $x=1$), as a direct consequence of Proposition \ref{multequi}. \item Showing that $\Lc_W$ and $\Lcu_W$ satisfy the expected differential equations, which follows from the homotopy property of the (twisted) multiplication given in Proposition \ref{multhomo}. \end{itemize} \begin{proof} We start the induction with the only Lyndon word of length $2$: $W=01$. \begin{exm} In Section \ref{subs:poly}, we already considered the product